 Cranberry sauce can be stored in an airtight container in the refrigerator for up to 10 days.

-Freezing Cranberry Sauce
+Can Cranberry Sauce be Frozen?

-Cranberry sauce can be frozen!
+Yes!
 Put it in an airtight container and freeze for up to 2 months.

 How to use leftover Cranberry Sauce